 Under Hoss’ leadership, OCCF’s impact has grown dramatically as a driver of innovative solutions.
 OCCF initiatives have addressed issues ranging from the needs of veterans and military families transitioning to civilian life, to embracing the importance and potential of immigrant communities and building a more just, civil and equitable Orange County.

 Prior to joining the Community Foundation, Hoss served at the helm of Girls Incorporated of Orange County, leading programs that inspire girls to be strong, smart and bold.
-She started her career with 10 years at the Orangewood Children’s Foundation, designing and leading programs to help children in the foster care system transition successfully to independent life.
+She started her career with 10 years at the Orangewood Children’s Foundation, leading programs to help children in the foster care system transition successfully to independent life.

 Hoss resides in Laguna Niguel with her husband and son.